Ella-009/Ammusement-Park-Project/README.md

 3. Run the React Program with ```npm start```

 ### Tips
-There are some libraries used for ui design in this project, which is actually not included in the directory, install as required.
+There are some libraries used for UI design in this project, which is actually not included in the directory, install as required.